mashedcreative/gift-aid-for-woocommerce/gift-aid-for-woocommerce/README.txt

 == Requirements ==

 Gift Aid for WooCommerce requires at least WooCommerce 2.2.3 to function correctly.
+Tested up to 2.6.4.

 == Installation ==